2021 German federal election

-The 2021 German federal election was held in Germany on 26 September 2021 to elect the members of the 20th Bundestag.
+A federal election was held in Germany on 26 September 2021 to elect the members of the 20th Bundestag.
 State elections in Berlin and Mecklenburg-Vorpommern were also held.
 Incumbent chancellor Angela Merkel, first elected in 2005, chose not to run again, marking the first time that an incumbent Chancellor of the Federal Republic of Germany did not seek re-election.

 With 25.7% of total votes, the Social Democratic Party of Germany (SPD) recorded their best result since 2005, and emerged as the largest party for the first time since 2002.
 The ruling CDU/CSU, which had led a grand coalition with the SPD since 2013, recorded their worst ever result with 24.1%, a significant decline from 32.9% in 2017.
 Alliance 90/The Greens achieved their best result in history at 14.7%, while the Free Democratic Party (FDP) made small gains and finished on 11.4%.
 The Alternative for Germany (AfD) fell from third to fifth place with 10.4%, a decline of 2.3 percentage points.
 The Left suffered their worst showing since their official formation in 2007, failing to cross the 5% electoral threshold by just over one-tenth of a percentage point.
 The party was nonetheless entitled to full proportional representation, as it won three direct mandates.
 The South Schleswig Voters' Association (SSW) was exempt from the 5% threshold and won 1 seat, the first time it held national representation since 1949.

 With a fifth grand coalition being dismissed by both the CDU/CSU and the SPD, the FDP and the Greens were considered kingmakers.
 On 23 November, following complex coalition talks, the SPD, FDP and Greens formalized an agreement to form a traffic light coalition, which was approved by all three parties.
 Olaf Scholz and his cabinet were elected by the Bundestag on 8 December.

 Irregularities in Berlin led to repeat elections in February 2023 (state) and February 2024 (federal).
 The result of the federal repeat election meant that the FDP lost a seat in the Bundestag, while 3 other seats were moved from Berlin to different states.